 The Llewellyn Virtual Author Forum is a bi-monthly series of free online roundtable events that feature your favorite Llewellyn authors discussing topics important to you and answering your questions.

 Our fifth in the series, on Tarot: The Best and Worst Questions to Ask Your Cards, featured The author Sasha Graham, Tarot by the Moon author Victoria Constantino, Cirque du Tarot author Leeza Robertson, and Fearless Tarot author Elliot Adam.

 Did you miss the live event?
 No worries!
 Stream it here.

-Readers, please enjoy this guest blog post by Glenn Mitchell, author of the new Magick from the Mat.
+Readers, please enjoy this guest blog post by Casey Giovinco, author of the new Magick from the Mat.